ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

-Control using the transmitter is accomplished by setting up "RC Pass Through" which means the "input" channel from the transmitter is passed through to the Pixhawk/APM's "output" channel of the same number.
+Control using the transmitter is accomplished by setting up "RC Pass Through" which means the "input" channel from the transmitter is passed through to the autopilot's "output" channel of the same number.
 For Copter this means you must have a transmitter capable of 9 or more channels because the EPM is connected to output ch9 (or higher).